-A physical stability should be achieved regardless of age, height or weight.
-You will find that as simple as stability can be helpful even in simple tasks such as carrying luggage, going up and down the stairs and reaching up at shelves.
+Physical stability should be achieved regardless of age, height, or weight.
+You will find that as simple as stability can be helpful even in simple tasks such as carrying luggage, going up and down the stairs, and reaching up at shelves.
 Here are simple ways you can do to improve your balance and stability.

 Balance ball exercises

 From its name, the balance ball is an effective way to develop your core muscles and stability.
 There are a variety of ways to exercise using the balance ball.
 The most basic is by sitting on the ball, feet are laid flat on the floor and the spine is straight back.
 This way, you draw strength from your core and legs to achieve balance.
 When you have your balance, move by leaning from side to side, each time gaining more angle while extracting balance from your core to stay on the ball.
 Do this for about one minute or longer once you have achieved comfort in balancing.

 Do bodyweight squat

 A bodyweight squat is a form of balancing exercise that does not require any tools but would require strength and concentration.
 Put your arms forward, change to a sitting position without a chair, keep your back straight and take your balance from your core and legs.
 Move back to an upright position and go back to this position repetitively.
 Do this routine for twenty sets at a time to improve core and leg muscles.

 It may seem like an easy task to stand in one leg and move only one arm, but you will find that doing certain chores or task may be too challenging when you are unable to balance your body.
 To incorporate this in your stability exercise, stand on one leg and raise one arm on one side of the body, while tucking the other side.
 Keep this position for fifteen seconds and then do the same routine on the other side.
 Repeat this for a few sets until you are comfortably able to balance your body.